Keck-DataReductionPipelines/KCWI_DRP-Docs/docs/source/development.rst

 At the developer's discretion, ``develop`` will be merged into ``master``, which will signify a new sub-release.
-The version number should be incremented in ``develop``, and a summary of changes should be added to CHANGES.rst.
+The version number should be incremented in ``develop``, and a summary of changes should be added to changelog.txt.
 Then, issue and accept a pull request from ``develop`` into ``master``.

 Building for Release